_ lightweight inference harness

 happen live

-Built-in scrollable viewport streams server output in real-time.
+Built-in viewport streams logs plus system/model metrics in real-time.
 Stop, restart, or switch models without leaving the TUI.

 infai live server logs